About Banner GetInv

 Public meetings and activities keep you informed and allow you to take part in Louisiana’s coastal restoration activities.

-or To receive meeting announcements contact Kaitlyn Carriere at Kaitlyn.M.Carriere@usace.army.mil
+To receive meeting announcements contact Terri Von Hoven at terri.m.vonhoven@usace.army.mil or sign up for the CWPPRA Newsflash

 or To receive meeting announcements via U.S. mail send a request to